MathanKumararivalagan/Django-Documentation-management/README.md

 PROJECT TITLE - Project Documentation Management.
 -
+* The Project Documentation is Created for managing Final year students Projects based on their Batch ans Rollno.
+It helps to reduce the physical storage space and also make the resources available anytime.
+With the help of this, it reduces time for searching for particular Document of a particular student.
 FEATURE
 -
-*Where staffs can maintain and view the Project Documentation.
+* Where staffs can maintain and view the Project Documentation.
-*Also they can Filter and retrive documentations by the students BATCH and ROLL NUMBER.
+* Also they can Filter and retrive documentations by the students BATCH and ROLL NUMBER.
-*Staff's can update/Delete/Add new students .
+* Staff's can update/Delete/Add new students .
-*And also the abstract is automatically readable by staff's.
+* And also the abstract is automatically readable by staff's.

 BUILD WITH
 -
-*Python
-*Django
+* Python
+* Django
-*HTML, CSS, and JS
+* HTML, CSS, and JS

 INSTALLATION
 -
-*Clone the repository: git clone https://github.com/MathanKumararivalagan/Project-Documentation-management.git *Navigate to the project directory:  cd Abstract_Reader
+* Clone the repository: git clone https://github.com/MathanKumararivalagan/Project-Documentation-management.git
+* Navigate to the project directory:  cd Abstract_Reader
-*Install dependencies: pip install django
+* Install dependencies: pip install django
-*Set up the database: python manage.py makemigrationsand python manage.py migrate *Create a superuser for admin access: python manage.py createsuperuser *Start the development server: python manage.py runserver
+* Set up the database: python manage.py makemigrationsand python manage.py migrate

-CONTIRBUTING
--

- Markup : * Bullet list
-              * Nested bullet
-                  * Sub-nested bullet etc
-          * Bullet list item 2

--OR-

- Markup : - Bullet list
-              - Nested bullet
-                  - Sub-nested bullet etc
-          - Bullet list item 2
+* Create a superuser for admin access: python manage.py createsuperuser
+* Start the development server: python manage.py runserver